Jerry Buss: Poker player

-Jerry Buss’s Entourage
+Jerry Buss's entourage

-Beginning in the early 1980s, Jerry Buss was notoriously seen in and around Los Angeles at charitable events with his ever-present entourage of close friends who were infamously dubbed in the press as “The Seven Dwarfs”.
+Beginning in the early 1980s, Jerry Buss was notoriously seen in and around Los Angeles at charitable events with his ever-present entourage of close friends who were infamously dubbed in the press as "The Seven Dwarfs".
 Jerry's inner circle entourage included John Rockwell, Ron and David Wilder, Miguel A. Nunez, Lance Davis, Mark Fulton, and Brian J. Sadler.
 This close-knit group of friends would often bid on charitable auction items that would help the causes of the events they attended.
 The Dwarfs were gifted championship rings when the Lakers won titles and were granted carte blanche access to all Laker home games and events at the Fabulous Forum / Great Western Forum / Staples Center.
 Professionally, The Dwarfs were outstanding contributors who held positions as special assistant, financial advisor, investment banker, ADPAC marketing executive.
-The Dwarfs were regular fixtures in and among the Showtime Lakers throughout the 1980s and 1990s, and until Jerry’s passing in 2013.
+The Dwarfs were regular fixtures in and among the Showtime Lakers throughout the 1980s and 1990s, and until Jerry's death in 2013.

+Coin collecting

+Buss began collecting coins when he was 10 in Los Angeles.
+During his life, he acquired three rare US coins: a 1913 Liberty Head nickel, an 1894-S Barber dime, and an 1804 dollar.
+He sold his collection at auction in 1985.